About

 experiences and creative thought processes in the crafting of

 screenplays.
-This expanded edition includes the full screenplay of
+This expanded edition includes the full version of the

 Subtitled A Personal View of Hollywood and Screenwriting,